pragma-org/simulation-testing/blog/src/03-simulation-testing-echo-example.md

 As you can see, all interesting bits (`Handle`, `Reply`, and `Run`) all use `Node` which comes from the `maelstrom` library, this is what I've been calling the runtime.
-Also note that in this example, without digging into the implemention of the runtime, there's no non-determinism.
+Also note that in this example, without digging into the implementation of the runtime, there's no non-determinism.

 So let's dig a layer deeper and have a look at how this node runtime is implemented.